unclear

 [3] Nick Simpson.
 ‘Home-lab’.
 Online Source: http://www.general-practice.net/homelab.php.
 2016.
 Source cited: 8th May 2016

-Home-lab is curated by Simpson, which he defines as a ‘platform for experimental work housed in domestic settings’.
+Home-lab was curated by Nick Simpson, which he defines as a ‘platform for experimental work housed in domestic settings’.